top of page

 ONLINE MINUTES

-The meeting of the Iowa Lakes Electric Cooperative Board of Directors was called to order at 7 p.m. by Board Chair Dan Winterhof on September 25, 2025, at the Cooperative’s service center in Spencer, Iowa.
+The meeting of the Iowa Lakes Electric Cooperative Board of Directors was called to order at 9 a.m. by Board Chair Dan Winterhof on January 29, 2026, at the Cooperative’s headquarters in Estherville, Iowa.
 Executive Assistant Amy Howard assisted in the taking of minutes thereof.

-The following directors were present either in person or by video conference: Bruce Amundson, Ben Ashland, Jerry Beck, Chad Boysen, Jason Glienke, Nick Kerns, Alan Madden, Crystal Pluth, Gary Rouse, Mark Tuttle, Trent Will and Dan Winterhof.
-Absent: Craig Deim and Roger Williamson
+The following directors were present either in person or by video conference: Ben Ashland, Jerry Beck, Chad Boysen, Craig Deim, Jason Glienke, Nick Kerns, Alan Madden, Crystal Pluth, Gary Rouse, Mark Tuttle, Trent Will, Roger Williamson and Dan Winterhof.
+Absent: Bruce Amundson

 Also present for the meeting were President and CEO Ryan Craig, Vice President of Operations and Engineering Aaron Ruschy, Vice President of Finance/CFO Shelly Tredway, Vice President of Customer and Corporate Relations Jen Sievert, Executive Assistant Amy Howard and Cooperative Attorney Scot Bauermeister.